mvadari/xrpl-docs/Permissioned DEX XLS.md

 * Instead of having a single "Domain" object that stores all the rules, should the rules be each split out into their own object?
 	* Would remove the number of rules restriction, but then each rule would cost one reserve.
 	* Would make it easier to support black/whitelisting though (a la DepositAuth).
+* What other rule types might we want?
+(Not necessarily now, but also in the future)

 # Appendix